 So we started to look around again and while we were looking we came across Sourcing Dojo.
 I hadn’t previously heard of Sourcing Dojo but our now Account Manager Eve, convinced us to give it a go.”

 The fact that Sourcing Dojo operates an on-demand business model, was of massive benefit to NICE HoP.
 They were able to use the software on an event basis, due to the limited number of eAuctions they planned to run.

 But how did a company with limited experience in eSourcing come to the conclusion of needing a specialist solution?

 “When I was speaking to Eve at MD I explained we were going to be making a few sizeable investments all at once, which is something we had never done before.
 We had always previously gone phase by phase and bought equipment separately, never before in a lump sum.
 We thought if we could do all the purchases together it would be a great chance to make some savings.
 Because when you’re spending that much money, it’s a great time to negotiate discounts.
 So really, we were trying to chase savings and thought eSourcing would be the best way.

 Also, many of our suppliers are based in Asia, from China and India to Taiwan.
 We don’t use any suppliers locally, so really everything has to be done online, in terms of engaging them.”

-As previously stated by Nicholas, Nice House of Plastics ran three tenders through Market Dojo.
+As previously stated by Nicholas, Nice House of Plastics ran three tenders through Sourcing Dojo.
 What he wasn’t expecting, was to generate savings far exceeding their initial expectations.

 NICE House of Plastic saved over 53%, much more than we were originally looking to save.
 Due to the extensive nature of the RFI, we felt comfortable enough to eventually select a whole new group of suppliers.
 Something we hadn’t done before.
 We even used the extra savings to go to China and visit the new suppliers.”